Pylons/pyramid_mako/docs/index.rst

       `- templates
          `- mytemplate.mako

-One significant advantage of this approach over search paths (describe below) is that the path is actually converted into an :term:`asset specification` in the background.
+One significant advantage of this approach over search paths (described below) is that the path is actually converted into an :term:`asset specification` in the background.
 This allows the template lookup to be modified using Pyramid's powerful asset overriding APIs such as ``config.override_asset``.